Investing in Switzerland

 Conclusion

-Professional asset management is unattractive or even inaccessible for most investors due to its costs and the investment amount required.
-In addition, traditional, actively managed asset management mandates are rarely able to keep their promises of returns after costs.
+Professional wealth management is unattractive or even inaccessible to most investors due to its costs and the investment amount required.
+In addition, traditional, actively managed wealth management mandates rarely deliver on their return promises after costs.

-Online asset managers offer an alternative: Low costs, index-tracking investment approach, little effort and full transparency.
-This is a very attractive solution for investors who can bear a certain amount of market risk.
+Online wealth managers such as True Wealth offer an alternative: low costs, a long-term investment approach, little effort, free e-tax statements, and full transparency.
+For investors who can bear a certain amount of market risk and want a customized investment strategy, this is a very attractive and convenient solution.

 Disclaimer: We have taken great care with the content of this article.
 Nevertheless, we cannot exclude the possibility of errors.
 The validity of the content is limited to the time of publication.